 Monday - Friday: 07h15 - 19h00, Weekends & Holidays: 09h00 - 18h45 | FREE

-Porto's trams, or street cars, (electrico) once had routes all over the city, sadly now only three remain.
+Porto's trams, or street cars, (electrico) once had routes all over the city, but sadly, only three remain.
 They run as a living museum offering visitors an enjoyable way to see the city.
-The tram 22 departs from Batalha and traverses a one way loop of central Porto to Carmo where it connects with the number 18 tram route.
-A one-way trip takes about 20 minutes depending on traffic.
+The Tram 22 departs from Batalha and traverses in a one-way loop of central Porto to Carmo where it connects with the number 18 tram route.
+A one-way trip takes about 20 minutes, depending on traffic.

 Timetable | One Way: €3.50/Return: €6.00